Hey, Everybody! I'm Kameron Jenkins.

-I also have a weekly digital marketing newsletter that's a great way for client-facing marketing professionals to stay up-to-date on the goings-on of the industry.
+I also have a weekly digital marketing newsletter What’s New in Search? that helps client-facing marketing professionals stay up-to-date on the goings-on of the SEO industry.
 You'll get the Reader's Digest version of the news, and most importantly, why it matters.
-You can sign up using the form on this page.

 What if I told you there was no playbook for this stuff?
 That we’ve been focusing on all the wrong things?
 It’s time for bloggers and content producers to ditch “best practices” for something far better.

 I’m confident every SEO reading this will have gotten this question too many times to count, and every non-SEO might still be wondering about the answer.
 We need to be prepared with an answer so that we’re not caught off guard when someone asks us what we do all day, and why it’s valuable.

 Link building connotes an action on your part to build the links themselves, and that’s what I find so dangerous about this term.

 A redirect is a message to search engines that a page has moved to a new location.
 From wildcard redirects to how to choose a new URL path, here’s everything you need to know about URL redirection.

 A URL Parameter, also known as a query string, is the part of the web address that begins usually after a question mark.
 URLs with parameter counterparts containing the same content should be properly canonicalized to avoid duplicate content.

 A client came to me with a seemingly-innocuous question, "Should we launch a separate domain for each of our office locations, or should we keep a single, branded domain?"
 The contents of this blog entry was my answer.